Disney Skyliner: History

 On February 15, 2017, the Reedy Creek Improvement District filed plans with the South Florida Water Management District for "various improvements."
 Among these plans was a design for a 100 ft building in the shape of a "V," consistent with a gondola lift changing direction.
 The blueprints described improvements to the South end of Epcot at the World Showcase, as well as in Disney's BoardWalk Resort and Disney's Hollywood Studios.
 These V-shaped structures were also planned for Disney's Caribbean Beach Resort, Disney's Pop Century Resort and Disney's Art of Animation Resort.

-The gondola lift plan was confirmed by Disney Parks, Experiences and Products at the D23 Expo on July 15, 2017, detailing that the system was going to connect four hotels with Epcot and Disney's Hollywood Studios, affording "a bird's-eye view" of the area.
-The proposal was announced as part of the unveiling of 23 improvements across the Walt Disney World Resort, including a "makeover" of Epcot and carpool-style "Minnie vans."
-The Disney Skyliner would also connect to the upcoming Disney's Riviera Resort.
+The gondola lift plan was confirmed by Disney Parks, Experiences and Products at the D23 Expo on July 15, 2017, detailing the system connecting four hotels, including the upcoming Disney's Riviera Resort, with Epcot and Disney's Hollywood Studios, affording "a bird's-eye view" of the area.

 By 2018, the Disney Skyliner was already under construction.
 The towers and stations were more than halfway completed by summer 2018.
 In November 2018, Disney Parks announced that the Disney Skyliner would open in fall 2019.
 Testing with passenger cabins began in late January 2019, on the Hollywood Studios line.

-In July 2019, the Disney Skyliner was given a September 29, 2019, opening date and began operations as scheduled.
+The Disney Skyliner system opened on September 29, 2019.

 Routes

-The lines for the Disney Skyliner are hubbed from a central terminus at Caribbean Beach Resort.